dalmura/infrastructure/sites/indigo/docs/INDIGO-CORE-1-APPS-WAVE-1.md

   > ${OVERLAY_DIR}/longhorn/aws-s3-credentials-secret.sealed.yaml
 ```

+Ensure you have committed and pushed the above credentials up into git as the below command (and final deployment) all rely on what's in git, not what's local.

 ## Verifying apps

 You can verify the k8s resources emitted by each app by running `kustomize` yourself